sinanshk/WordpressDocker/README.md

 #### Configure Docker-Compose

+first create the docker-compose.yml file
+Vim,edit docker-compose.yml:
-If we want to start the docker-compose project,we must first create the docker-compose.yml file Vim,edit docker-compose.yml: define our services,starting with Nginx on the first line.using the latest version of the Nginx official docker image.We’ve set up port mapping from port 80 on the container to port 80 on the host.Then,configure the docker volumes for our Nginx virtual host configuration, Nginx log files volume, and the web root directory volume ‘/var/www/html’ next.
+define our services,starting with Nginx on the first line.using the latest version of the Nginx official docker image.We’ve set up port mapping from port 80 on the container to port 80 on the host.Then,configure the docker volumes for our Nginx virtual host configuration, Nginx log files volume, and the web root directory volume ‘/var/www/html’ next.
 The WordPress container is linked to the Nginx container.